Nikon Z8 vs Nikon Z7ii : Which one is right for you?

 Price

-Yes, this is an obvious one but as of right now the the Z7ii is €1600.- cheaper than the Z8, for the price difference you could also buy the 14-30mm F4 or the 105mm F2.8 Macro with the Z7ii and still have change in your back pocket.
+Yes, this is an obvious one but at the time of writing this review the Z7ii was roughly around $1600.- cheaper than the Z8.
+For the price difference you could also buy the 14-30mm F4 or the 105mm F2.8 Macro with the Z7ii and still have change in your back pocket.

 Who would benefit from the Nikon Z8